-The TMP will remain in effect until rescinded or amended.
+The TMP will remain in effect until rescinded or amended by an amendment to the 2008 RMP supported by an appropriate NEPA document.
 However, monitoring and TMP evaluation may result in proposals to change individual route designations.
 Any person, organization, or governmental body may propose that any current route designation be changed.
-Requests to change route designations must be submitted in writing to the PFO manager and will be processed as follows:
+Requests to change route designations must be submitted in writing to the field manager and will be processed as follows:

-- Upon receipt of a route change proposal, it will be reviewed by the Field Manager.
-The Field Manager will determine whether the proposal has merit.
+- Upon receipt of a route change proposal, it will be reviewed by the field manager.
+The manager may determine whether the proposal has merit.
 If the request is rejected, a letter will be sent to the requester indicating the reasons for rejection.
-If accepted, the request will be forwarded to the appropriate PFO staff and reviewed for recommendations as to the appropriateness of the proposal, and levels of required NEPA review and analysis.
-When accepting a proposal, the Authorized Officer will consider cost recovery. - Modifications of the road network during implementation of the TMP may require sitespecific review as appropriate under applicable laws.

-• Modifications and minor realignments, including alignment changes made through implementation actions shall be documented in the official record, kept on file in the PFO, and considered an update to the TMP.
+If accepted, the request will be forwarded to the appropriate BLM staff and reviewed for recommendations as to the appropriateness of the proposal and levels of required NEPA review and analysis.
+When accepting a proposal, the authorized officer should consider cost recovery. - The BLM may require that a licensed surveyor provide a cadastral survey (to be reviewed by a BLM cadastral surveyor) of a route prior to issuance of a ROW or other authorization. - Modifications of the road network during implementation of the TMP may require sitespecific review as appropriate under applicable laws. - Modifications and minor realignments, including alignment changes made through implementation actions shall be documented in the official record, kept on file in the field office, and considered an update to the TMP.

-The Authorized Officer has the authority to make final decisions on route changes.
+The authorized officer has the authority to make final decisions on route changes.
 A formal decision to accept or reject a specific request for a route change will only be issued appropriate NEPA documentation and evaluation of a proposal's effect on the total travel network.